kanthsaz/kanthsaz.github.io/pages/about.md

 In 2016, I completed my bachelor's degree in Agricultural Technology and Management, [Faculty of Agriculture](https://agri.pdn.ac.lk/) at the University of Peradeniya, Sri Lanka.
 I received my master's degree in Agricultural and Biosystems Engineering at the [Postgraduate Institute of Agriculture](http://www.pgia.pdn.ac.lk/), University of Peradeniya.

-In 2017, I started my professional career and since then I worked with multiple private and government institutes in local and international levels.
+I started my professional career in 2017, and since then I have worked with multiple private and government institutes at local and international levels.

 [↑ back to top](#top)